NASA to launch sub-orbital rocket from Virginia - Space Explored

-May 11th, 8:48 PM: The launch was scrubbed on Monday night due to upper-level winds being too high.
-The next launch attempt will be Wednesday at 8:06 PM EDT.
+May 12th, 6:32 PM: The launch was scrubbed on Wednesday night due to the need to do additional vehicle checkouts after the rocket contacted the launcher support.
+The next launch attempt will be Friday at 8:02 PM EDT.

 NASA’s Wallops Flight Facility is set to launch a sounding rocket on May 8th late in the evening that could be easily seen across the east side of the US if weather conditions allow.